-Throughout the Obama presidency, CDW fought against these attacks on workers and businesses through litigation, legislation, and the regulatory process.
-With the new administration underway, CDW is looking forward to working with a new Board to advance policies that protect the rights of employees, foster the American Dream, and strengthen the economy.
+CDW is fighting against these attacks on workers and businesses through litigation, legislation, and the regulatory process and will continue its work to advance policies that protect the rights of employees, foster the American Dream, and strengthen the economy.

 In 2014, the NLRB under President Obama issued an “ambush elections” rule that undermined the mission of the Board to promote efficient, fair, and accurate union representation elections.
 In order to undo the damages caused by this rulemaking, the Trump-era NLRB issued two Final Rules restoring balance to the election process.Read More

 In February 2020, the NLRB under President Trump issued its Joint-Employer Final Rule, which reinstated the traditional, decades-old joint-employer standard under the National Labor Relations Act.
 The Final Rule establishes that an entity can only be a joint-employer if it actually exercises control over the essential terms and conditions of another employer’s employees.Read More

 In February 2020, House Democrats passed the Protecting the Right to Organize (PRO) Act, H.R.
 2447 (Senate companion, S. 1306).
 Included among the myriad drastic labor policies within the bill is a provision making it significantly more difficult for a worker to operate as an independent contractor.Read More

 On December 15, 2017, the NLRB issued its decision in PCC Structurals rescinding the 2011 Specialty Healthcare decision and reinstating the traditional standard for determining appropriate bargaining units.Read More